nf-core/website/src/content/docs/contributing/website_markdown.md

 # Mermaid diagrams

 [Mermaid](https://mermaid.js.org/intro/) is a simple markdown-like script language for generating charts from text via javascript.
 It supports many different types of diagrams, including flowcharts, sequence diagrams, gantt charts and class diagrams.
-To display them correctly on an nf-co.re page, you need to wrap them in a code block with the language set to `mermaid`,e.g.:
+To display them correctly on an nf-co.re page, you need to wrap them in a code block with the language set to `mermaid`,e.g.,:

 ````md
 ```mermaid